-In fact, under the Oregon E-Cycles law it is illegal to throw away televisions, computers and monitors.
-For an extensive list of free locations to recycle these 3 items visit
+In fact, under the Oregon E-Cycles law it is illegal to throw away televisions, computers (including laptops and tablets), monitors, printers, keyboards, and mice.
+For an extensive list of free locations to recycle these 3 items visit oregonecycles.org.

 Electronics are accepted for free at Marion County facilities, however under the Oregon E-Cycles Program, the Salem-Keizer & North Marion Recycling & Transfer stations only accept up to seven laptops, monitors, CPUs or televisions per customer per day for free drop-off.